srjouppi/srjouppi/README.md

 Health care, public health and child + family issues

 ✨ **Things I Love:**
-* **Enterprise data collection.** I write web scrapers, find APIs, parse PDFs, analyze text in order to find creative ways to quantify things.
+* **Enterprise data collection.** I write web scrapers, find APIs, parse PDFs, analyze text and more in order to find creative ways to quantify things.
 * **Super speedy data wrangling.** I clean and merge large datasets mostly using python, and it's a blast.
 * **Audience-first reporting.** I look for ways to turn my or a colleague's reporting into an accessible tool for the audience.
-I also think newsrooms are more effective when they make journalism _for_ and not just _about_ a community, and I love working on audience-driven projects.
+I think newsrooms are most effective when they make journalism _for_ and not just _about_ a community, and I love working on audience-driven projects.

 * **Stories that contextualize problems we feel.**